Lisa Stansfield: 1984–1988: Blue Zone

-In 1984, Stansfield and former schoolmates, Ian Devaney and Andy Morris, after having worked together on a school musical production ("Schizophrenia", directed by drama teacher Christine Dawson), began to collaborate musically and, in 1986, formed the band Blue Zone.
+In 1984, Stansfield and former schoolmates, Ian Devaney and Andy Morris, after having worked together on a school musical production ("Schizophrenia" (1982), directed by drama teacher Jeanette Dawson and described briefly by Alastair on the Manchester Digital Music Archive in 2007), began to collaborate musically and, in 1986, formed the band Blue Zone.
 They wrote some songs, produced a demo, and took it around to record labels.
 The small indie label Rockin' Horse Records signed them in 1985, and one year later the label was bought up by Arista Records.
 After releasing their first two singles in 1986, "Love Will Wait" and "Finest Thing", Arista issued "On Fire" in October 1987.
 Just as the single was climbing the charts (number ninety-nine in the United Kingdom), it was withdrawn by the record company in the wake of the King's Cross fire.
 The band's next single, "Thinking About His Baby," was released in January 1988 and reached number seventy-nine in the UK.
 Its B-side, "Big Thing," became popular on the radio and in the clubs.

 In July 1988, "Jackie" was issued as a single outside the UK, reaching number thirty-seven on the Hot Dance Club Songs and number fifty-four on the Billboard Hot 100 in the United States.
 The release date for Blue Zone's album Big Thing, which was recorded in 1987, was pushed back many times by the record label.
 Finally, it was released outside the UK in November 1988 without any further promotion.
 The album included songs written by Blue Zone, except for "Jackie," which was written by Billy Steinberg and Tom Kelly.
 The album was produced by Paul Staveley O'Duffy, except for the track "Perfect Crime," which was produced by Blue Zone.
 Ric Wake also co-produced "Jackie" and "Perfect Crime."